DiamondLightSource/python-zocalo/getting_started.md

 # Getting Started

-Zocalo requires both ActiveMQ and Greylog to be setup and running.
+Zocalo requires both ActiveMQ and Graylog to be setup and running.
 The easiest way of setting these up is via docker.

 ## Active MQ
 Pull and run the following image https://hub.docker.com/r/rmohr/activemq